ageller/BASE9_utils/README.md

 conda create --name BASE9 -c conda-forge python=3.10 astropy astroquery jupyter scipy numpy matplotlib pandas pyyaml shapely bokeh conda activate BASE9
 ```
+# Introduction
+This pipeline is for identifying photometric binaries in open clusters and works in conjunction with the Bayesian Analysis for Stellar Evolution with Nine Variables (BASE-9) code for open clusters in which Gaia, Pan-STARRS, and 2MASS photometry is available for.
+More details on this pipeline may be found in Childs et al. (in prep).
+Documentation for the BASE-9 code may be found at https://github.com/BayesianStellarEvolution/base-cpp.
+All parts of the pipeline use dependencies from the virtual environment listed above.

+# How to Use

+  ## Generating BASE-9 Input Files

+The codes for generating the input files for the first stage of BASE-9, singlePop, are found in the getGaiaData folder.
+The makePhot.ipynb notebook file, getGaiaData.py, and OCcompiled_clean_v2.csv files are needed.
+The makePhot.ipynb notebook will interface with the getGaiaData.py code to query and format the observational data.
+The output of these codes are the file.phot and file.yaml files needed for singlePop input.
+These codes will also make use of Gaia kinematic measurements, where avaialable for stars, to determine the cluster membership prior (CMprior) of each star.

+In order to run the makePhot.ipynb notebook the user must have also downloaded the OCcompiled_clean_v2.csv file which contains the cluster prior values for the BASE-9 analysis.
+More specifically, the file contains the center coordinates, cluster mass, age, distance, reddening, and metalliticity for a hundreds of Galactic open clusters.
+These values are taken from previous literature and are necessary parameters for our pipeline.